Inga-Helgadottir/JPA-Notes/README.md

 When you store passwords in the database they get hashed so that if someone hacks the database they cant see your real password

+***

-### The available REST endpoints
+### REST endpoints in the startcode

 #### api/login

-for at logge ind

-#### api/info/pokemon

-for at se en liste af 10 pokemons

-#### api/info/swapi

-for at se alle informationer om Luke Skywalker
+- to log in

 #### api/info/all

-get the number of users
+- gets the number of users

 #### api/info/user

-gets a users name with a message, you need to be a user to see this
+- only a user role allowed

+- gives a message {msg: "Hello to User: " + currentUser + "}

 #### api/info/admin

-gets an admins name with a message, you need to be an admin to see this
+- only an admin role allowed

+- gives a message {msg: "Hello to (admin) User: " + currentUser + "}
+***

+### Where is stuff in this project

+src/main/java/facades/Facade.java ( the facade for ManySide CRUD )

+src/test/java/facades/FacadeTest.java ( tests for all facade functions )

+src/main/java/security/LoginEndpoint.java ( the login function and endpoint )

+src/main/java/security/SignUpEndpoint.java ( the signup function and endpoint )

+src/main/java/rest/DemoResource.java ( the startcode functions )

+src/main/java/rest/MyResource.java ( a resource I made, with all the CRUD endpoints )

+src/main/java/rest/ApplicationConfig.java ( where you add resources, i added min on line 29 )

 ------------------------------------------------------------------------------------------------------------------------